master's degree in Oriental medicine

 The master's degree in Oriental medicine consists of training in the five branches of classical Oriental medicine: acupuncture, herbal medicine, nutrition, physical therapy and exercise/ breathing.
 The greatest number of hours are devoted to the study and practice of acupuncture and herbal medicine, and also includes graduate level studies in Western science.
 This professional degree takes four academic years to complete.

-DIPLOMAT of Acupuncture
+DIPLOMATe of Acupuncture

 Sports medicine and pain MANAGEMENT CERTIFIED